googleapis/google-cloud-java/java-cloudbuild/README.md

 You'll need to obtain the `google-cloud-build` library.
 See the [Quickstart](#quickstart) section to add `google-cloud-build` as a dependency in your code.

+## About Cloud Build

+[Cloud Build][product-docs] lets you build software quickly across all languages.
+Get complete control over defining custom workflows for building, testing, and deploying across multiple environments such as VMs, serverless, Kubernetes, or Firebase.

+See the [Cloud Build client library docs][javadocs] to learn how to use this Cloud Build Client Library.

 ## Troubleshooting